 Salary sacrifice - the basics

 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.Mon Apr 11 09:39:00 BST 2016 Back to results
+They are based on our understanding of legislation at the date of publication.28 March 2022 Back to results

-- NI inefficient payments such as salary and bonus with NI efficient payments such as employer pension contributions.
+Salary sacrifice replaces NI-inefficient payments such as salary and bonus with NI-efficient payments such as employer pension contributions.

 - This is usually evidenced by an exchange of letters to formally alter the contract of employment.

 - It can be used with salary and contractual bonuses.
 A contractual bonus is one that an employee is expected to receive if certain targets or objectives are met.

 - There is no need to formally document the sacrifice of a discretionary bonus (this is a bonus that an employee isn’t expecting).
 An employer simply pays the equivalent amount as a pension contribution with no need for any documentation to record this.